 Common Name: Golden Samphire

-Inula crithmoides is a Perennial up to 1.00 metres tall.
+Inula crithmoides is a perennial plant that can grow up to 1.00 metres tall.

 Coasts of Europe, including Britain, and western Asia.